VHDPlus/vhdplus-website/docs/community_matrix.md

 ## The software

 Create a new project and import the LED_Matrix library folder and SPI library.
+**Important:** Make sure that you assign Brightness and Shutdown values or remove them from NewComponent.
+Also Config has to change from '0' to '1' when the matrix is connected.
 Now you can copy this example:

 ```vhdp